 Daniel Scannura ’12 is an IT specialist for radiation oncology at the University of Colorado Denver.

-Rebecca Noffsinger '11 is a web developer at Adage Technologies in Chicago.
+Rebecca Noffsinger '11 is a user experience designer at Fuzzy Math in Chicago.

 Augustana College offers a major and a minor in computer science.
 Students have the opportunity to work with two faculty members with a PhD in computer science—a rare opportunity for undergraduates at a college of Augustana’s size.
 At the same time, with its strong liberal arts foundation, an Augustana education provides students in the hard sciences and pre-professional programs with a special depth of focus accompanied by a rich range of knowledge—a balance difficult to find at larger universities.